Research Methods 2 (PGT Conv) PSYCH5089

 For MSc Psychological Science 2:1 honours degree in a science subject.

-To assess the quantitative project students will produce one individual report (3000 words) weighted at 50%.
+To assess the qualitative project students will produce a research report (3000 words) in pairs, weighted at 50%.
 Students will also submit a research portfolio weighted at 50%.
-Content of the portfolio will consist for example analysis scripts and for example, a pre-registration.
+Content of the portfolio will consist of statistic worksheets (15%), a qualitative group project proposal(30%) and MCQs (5%).

 Intended Learning Outcomes of Course